Why I’m Running

 From suing to stop President Trump’s reckless agenda to serving at the White House National Security Council, I have a deep record of public service in California, and in the federal government.

-I’ve worked to enact leading environmental and public health legislation, and during the pandemic, I helped design the California Climate Action Corps, a first-of-its-kind statewide program that puts thousands of young people to work tackling the climate crisis.
-As an attorney, I represented clean energy advocates taking the Trump Administration to court to defend clean air protections.
-And I’ve worked hand-in-hand, pragmatically, with the private sector to create jobs, help families save on their electric bills, and deploy clean energy around the world.
+I’ve worked to enact leading environmental and public health legislation and, during the pandemic, I helped design the California Climate Action Corps, a first-of-its-kind statewide program that puts thousands of young people to work tackling the climate crisis.
+As an attorney, I represented clean energy advocates taking the Trump administration to court to defend clean air protections.
+As an entrepreneur, I helped families save on their electric bills, and deploy clean energy around the world.

 I got to work immediately, helping to launch the fire recovery nonprofit, the Department of Angels.
 Together with fire survivors and community leaders, we stood up a network of organizers that is presently working to help their communities rebuild and recover.